Biobank Belgian Red Cross-Flanders

 In processing these donations, there are sometimes products that are not suitable for transfusion to patients, for example because of deviating laboratory results or other quality defects.
 In addition, there are "residual fractions": parts of blood donations that are not used for transfusion, or only to a certain extent.
 Finally, there are residual blood samples, which remain after performing the mandatory tests.

 These unsuitable products, residual fractions and samples can still be put to useful use.
-The the blood service therefore makes them available for scientific research, both internally and by third parties.
+The Blood Service therefore makes them available for scientific research, both internally and by third parties.
 University researchers, pharmaceutical firms and biotech companies often need these products to conduct their scientific research.

 Biobank Belgian Red Cross-Flanders: contribution to scientific research in Flanders